kshedden/workshops/dair3/meta/meta.md

 ## Meta regression

-- When study characteristics have been quantified in a consistent way across studies, it is possible to partial out the contributions of specific study characteristics to the overall heterogeneity.
+- When study characteristics have been quantified in a consistent way across studies, it is possible to "partial out" the contributions of specific study characteristics to the overall heterogeneity.

 - For example, suppose we have a meta-analysis that considers the effect of a